Basic Settings Descriptions for Radio Programming

 If you only wish to listen to a channel (such as an emergency frequency), you do not need to worry about tone settings: they do not improve reception in any way.

-• None: No outgoing tone or or incoming squelch mode is applied.
+• None - No outgoing tone or incoming squelch mode is applied.

-• DCS: A DCS (or DPL) code is applied to outgoing transmissions AND incoming signgals are blocked (muted) unless they have the same DCS code assigned.
+• DCS- A DCS (or DPL) code is applied to outgoing transmissions AND incoming signals are blocked (muted) unless they have the same DCS code assigned.
 DCS is not commonly used in amateur radio It is much more common with professional and emergency frequencies.

-13. Settings values for the Tone Mode to use: This is the actual frequency value that the Tone Mode will use to access the repeater or block an incoming signal (or noise).
+8) Setting values for the Tone Mode to use- This is the actual frequency value that the Tone Mode will use to access the repeater or block an incoming signal (or noise).

-These columns are not active (and the numbers in them do not matter) unless you selected an appropriate setting for Tone Mode.
-Once Tone Mode is set, the appropriate columns will be come active for you to complete the required settings for this function in your radio.
-If the number in the column is greyed out you cannot edit it, then the field is not active and the value is not important for this functionality of the radio.
+• These columns are not active (and the numbers in them do not matter) unless you selected an appropriate setting for Tone Mode.
+Once Tone Mode is set, the appropriate columns will become active for you to complete.
+If the number in the column is greyed out, you cannot change it and the value is not important to the radio.

 • CTCSS: Continuous Tone-Coded Squelch System.
 This is the specific analog tone you want to use.
 This value is sent to the repeater when Tone Mode is set to Tone and sent to the repeater AND (in many radios) used to block incoming signals if the Tone Mode is set to T-Sql.
 (It gets complicated with all the ways these radios do this!!)